saelthorn/adventurers_guild/README.md

 # Adventurers Guild Database System - README

 ## Overview
-This database system manages all operations for an Adventurers Guild, including member tracking, quest management, item inventory, and reward distribution.
+This database system manages all operations for a fantasy adventurers guild, including member tracking, quest management, inventory control, and reward distribution.
 The system is built with MySQL and includes views, stored procedures, triggers, and subqueries to automate guild operations.

 ## Database Features

 ### Views
 1. **ActiveQuests**
-   - Shows available quests
+   - Displays available quests
    - `SELECT * FROM ActiveQuests;`

 2. **TopAdventurers**